 The tragic consequences of a failure to diagnose cancer, either through computer, administrative or human error, was highlighted once again by the widely reported death earlier last month of Julie O’Connor.

 Mrs O’Connor died from cervical cancer despite having had six ’negative’ smear tests at Southmead Hospital in Bristol.
-Lucy Adams, an Shoosmiths associate, handled a similar case where our client was in her early 30’s when she was eventually correctly diagnosed with cervical cancer.
+Shoosmiths handled a similar case where our client was in her early 30’s when she was eventually correctly diagnosed with cervical cancer.
 Our client knew that, due to the misdiagnoses which prevented her early treatment, her life expectancy was limited and tragically she died in hospital at only 34 years of age.

 Life-long impact of misdiagnosis and misreporting